aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/sevenzip-compression/create-sevenzip-entry/_index.md

 ---
-title: How to Create Encrypted 7z Archive with Aspose.Zip for .NET
+title: How to Encrypt 7z Archive with Aspose.Zip for .NET
 linktitle: Create SevenZip Entry
 second_title: Aspose.Zip .NET API for Files Compression & Archiving
-description: Master Aspose.Zip for .NET to create encrypted 7z archives.
-This Aspose.Zip example shows how to add file to 7z with encryption and compression.
+description: Learn how to encrypt 7z archives using Aspose.Zip for .NET.
+This guide shows how to add file to 7z, set AES encryption, and generate a secure 7z archive.
 weight: 11
 url: /net/sevenzip-compression/create-sevenzip-entry/
-date: 2025-12-25
+date: 2026-05-05
+keywords:
+- how to encrypt 7z
+- add file to 7z
+- how to set aes
+- generate 7z archive
+- add multiple files 7z
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Create Encrypted 7z Archive with Aspose.Zip for .NET
+# How to Encrypt 7z Archive with Aspose.Zip for .NET

 ## Introduction

-In this tutorial you'll learn **how to create encrypted 7z** files using the Aspose.Zip library for .NET.
+In this tutorial you'll learn **how to encrypt 7z** files using the Aspose.Zip library for .NET.
 Whether you need to protect sensitive data, comply with security policies, or simply compress files efficiently, this guide walks you through every step—from setting up the project to confirming that the archive was created successfully.
-Let’s dive in and see how easy it is to add a file to a 7z archive with AES encryption.
+Let’s dive in and see how easy it is to **add file to 7z** with AES encryption and generate a reliable 7z archive.

 ## Quick Answers
 - **What does “create encrypted 7z” mean?** It means generating a 7‑zip archive that is protected with AES encryption.
 - **Which library is used?** Aspose.Zip for .NET.
 - **Do I need a license?** A temporary license is sufficient for testing; a full license is required for production.
-- **Can I add multiple files?** Yes, you can call `CreateEntry` repeatedly for each file.
+- **Can I add multiple files?** Yes—call `CreateEntry` repeatedly to **add multiple files 7z**.
-- **Is AES encryption supported?** Yes, Aspose.Zip supports AES‑256 encryption for 7z archives.
+- **Is AES encryption supported?** Yes, Aspose.Zip supports **how to set AES**‑256 encryption for 7z archives.

 ## What is an Encrypted 7z Archive?
 A 7z archive is a high‑compression container format.
 When you **create encrypted 7z** archives, the content is scrambled using AES encryption, making it unreadable without the correct password.
 This is ideal for securely transmitting or storing confidential files.

 ## Why Use Aspose.Zip for Encrypted 7z Files?
 - **Full .NET integration** – works with .NET Framework, .NET Core, and .NET 5/6.
-- **Built‑in AES‑256 support** – no need for external tools.
+- **Built‑in AES‑256 support** – no need for external tools; you can easily learn **how to set AES**.
-- **Simple API** – one‑line calls to add files and save the archive.
+- **Simple API** – one‑line calls to **add file to 7z** and save the archive.
 - **Cross‑platform** – runs on Windows, Linux, and macOS.

 ## Prerequisites

 Before we start, ensure you have the following:

 - **Aspose.Zip for .NET Library** – download it [here](https://releases.aspose.com/zip/net/).
 - **A writable folder** on your machine where the archive will be saved.
 - **A source file** (e.g., `file.dat`) that you want to compress and encrypt.

 ## Import Namespaces